Tensor network approach to momentum-resolved spectroscopy in non-periodic super-moir\'e systems: Conclusion

 \section{Conclusion}

 Quantum twisting microscope experiments enable performing momentum-resolved measurements with spatial resolution in two-dimensional materials.
 However, from the computational perspective, simulating those measurements requires computing momentum-resolved spectral functions in exceptionally large super-moir\'e materials.
 Here, we have demonstrated a tensor network methodology to compute momentum-resolved spectral functions in large-scale super-moir\'e systems.
 Our approach combining a tensor-network kernel polynomial method with a quantum Fourier transform, enables the resolution of spectral features both in real and momentum space, while accommodating moir\'e and super-moir\'e spatial modulations and electron-electron interactions treated at the self-consistent mean-field level.
 We demonstrated this methodology both in one and two-dimensions, capturing the coexistence of interactions and non-uniform strain, and a quasicrystalline eightfold-symmetric super-moir\'e potential.
 We showed that our tensor network algorithms allows resolving interaction-induced and moir\'e-induced spectral gaps and the complex structure of non-periodic band features, and enabling mapping the momentum-resolved spectral across different regions of the system.

-Our results put forward a widely applicable methodology to compute momentum-resolved spectral functional of exceptionally large super-moir\'e systems, providing a valuable tool to model quantum twisting microscope experiments.
+Our results put forward a widely applicable methodology to compute momentum-resolved spectral functions of exceptionally large super-moir\'e systems.

-\textbf{Acknowledgments} We acknowledge the computational resources provided by the Aalto Science-IT project and the financial support from InstituteQ, the Research Council of Finland (project Nos.
-370912 and 358877), the Finnish Ministry of Education and Culture through the Quantum Doctoral Education Pilot Program (QDOC VN/3137/2024-OKM-4), the Finnish Quantum Flagship, and the ERC Consolidator Grant ULTRATWISTROICS (Grant agreement no. 101170477).
+\textbf{Acknowledgments} We acknowledge the computational resources provided by the Aalto Science-IT project and the financial support from InstituteQ, the Research Council of Finland (project No. 370912), the Finnish Ministry of Education and Culture through the Quantum Doctoral Education Pilot Program (QDOC VN/3137/2024-OKM-4), the Finnish Quantum Flagship (project No. 358877, Aalto University), the Finnish Centre of Excellence in Quantum Materials (No. 374166), and the ERC Consolidator Grant ULTRATWISTROICS (Grant agreement no. 101170477).
 We thank L. Camerano, L. Eek, R. Valenti, X. Waintal, and A. Akhmerov for useful discussions.
 The code used for this work can be consulted at \cite{anouarrepo}